Huaneng GreenGen IGCC Project (Phase 3)

 - Carry out trial operations and optimisations to improve existing systems (safety, stability, reliability) within the 250 MW IGCC power plant

-- Development of a pilot-scale system that will draw about 7% of the syngas from the IGCC power plant, shifts carbon monoxide (CO) and water (H2O) to CO2 and H2, and then separates the CO2 from the H2 after desulphurisation.
+- Development of a pilot-scale system that will draw about 7 per cent of the syngas from the IGCC power plant, shifts carbon monoxide (CO) and water (H2O) to CO2 and H2, and then separates the CO2 from the H2 after desulphurisation.
 The captured CO2 would be liquefied and used for EOR purposes.
-The amount of CO2 to be captured through this pilot plant is estimated at between 60,000-100,000 tonnes per annum.
-It is reported that construction of Phase II facilities began in early 2014 (Xu Shisen, ibid)
+The amount of CO2 to be captured through this pilot plant is estimated at between 60,000-100,000 tonnes per annum (tpa).

 - Conduct feasibility studies for GreenGen Phase III

-The third phase (Phase III) of the program involves construction and operation of a 400 MW IGCC power plant with associated carbon capture facilities capable of capturing up to two Mtpa of CO2.
+The third phase (Phase III) of the program involves construction and operation of a 400 MW IGCC power plant with associated carbon capture facilities capable of capturing up to two million tonnes of CO2 per annum.
 Construction of the proposed 400 MW IGCC plant will begin when the technology lessons from the first two Phases of the program are learnt.
 It is anticipated that carbon capture at the 400 MW power plant may begin around the 2020 timeframe.
 Storage locations are presently under evaluation and include EOR opportunities and geologic storage options.

 The Tianjin plant, as an IGCC demonstration project of the CCS 863 Program, received financial support from the Ministry of Science and Technology (MOST) and was supported by the National Development and Reform Commission (NDRC) in its request for capacity development technical assistance from the Asian Development Bank (ADB).